Find Free Snohomish County Public Records: Arrest, Probation & More

 Source: Washington Courts10

-Once you know the case number, you can order copies of court records through the District Court Clerk’s Office using the Request for Court and/or Administrative Records form.11 Copies cost 50 cents per page and can be ordered in person, by email, through the mail, or via fax.
+Once you know the case number, you can order copies of court records through the District Court Clerk’s Office using the Request for Court & Administrative Records Form.11 Copies cost 50 cents per page and can be ordered in person, by email, through the mail, or via fax.

 A screenshot of a request for court and administrative records form that requires filling out some information regarding the requestor, such as request date, name, address, agency/company, phone, email and the type of record requested and other court records information from the Snohomish County District Office website.